Rank (linear algebra): Rank in terms of nullity

 Given the same linear mapping f as above, the rank is n minus the dimension of the kernel of f.
 The rank–nullity theorem states that this definition is equivalent to the preceding one.

 Column rank – dimension of column space

 The rank of A is the maximal number of linearly independent columns $\mathbf{c}_1,\mathbf{c}_2,\dots,\mathbf{c}_k$ of A; this is the dimension of the column space of A (the column space being the subspace of F^{m} generated by the columns of A, which is in fact just the image of the linear map f associated to A).

 Row rank – dimension of row space

 The rank of A is the maximal number of linearly independent rows of A; this is the dimension of the row space of A.

 Decomposition rank

-The rank of A is the smallest integer k such that A can be factored as $A = CR$, where C is an m × k matrix and R is a k × n matrix.
+The rank of A is the smallest positive integer k such that A can be factored as $A = CR$, where C is an m × k matrix and R is a k × n matrix.
 In fact, for all integers k, the following are equivalent: